 - Click the continue button to start the verification process.

 - Google will give you instructions for proving that you own the domain.
-These steps are a tad nerdy, but let’s break them down…
+These are a tad nerdy, but let’s break them down…

 - Click save, add record, whatever lingo your domain registrar uses to save your changes + head back to Search Console.